-Active ingredient Pest South Africa Europe Japan Limit Of MRL (ppm) I mg/kg MRL (ppm) /mg/kg MRL (ppm) / mg/kg Determination (LCD) Aluminium phosphde, Residues as phosphine (hydrogen phosphide) Pests of stored product NL 0.05 0.1 0.01 cte-Itamethrin Pests-of-stet-eel produpt , 045 0,02 04 042 Magnesium phosphide.
-Residues as phosphine (hydrogen phosphide) Pests of stored product NL 0.05 0.1 0.01 piperonyl butoxide Pests of stored product 10.0 Not classified as a plant protection product 1.0 NL pirimiphos-methyl Pests of stored product 5.0 0.5 Consult supplier 1.0 Consult supplier NL pyrethrins Pests of stored product 1.0 3.0 1.0 NL
+Active ingredient Pest South Africa Europe Japan Limit Of Determination (LOD) MRL (ppm) / mg/kg MRL (ppm) / mg/kg MRL (ppm) / mg/kg Aluminium phosphide.
+Residues as phosphine (hydrogen phosphide) Pests of stored product NL 0.05 0.1 0.01 Magnesium phosphide.
+Residues as phosphine (hydrogen phosphide) Pests of stored product NL 0.05 0.1 0.01 piperonyl butoxide Pests of stored product 10.0 Not classified as a plant protection product 1.0 NL pirimiphos-methyl Pests of stored product 5.0 0.5 Consult supplier 1.0 Consult supplier 0.01 pyrethrins Pests of stored product 1.0 3.0 1.0 NL

-' Additional Information:
+Additional Information:

-Fumigation is the process of killing insects with a toxic gas, phosphine (PH) being the most commonly used.
+- Fumigation is the process of killing insects with a toxic gas, phosphine (PH3) being the most commonly used.
 Phosphine concentration and exposure time are both important in killing insects, but time is more important than concentration.
 Phosphine treatment involves 5-14 days under fumigation, followed by 2-5 days ventilation and a further two days withholding period.
 The overall fumigation can take up to 21 days where kernel temperature is below 25°C and fans are not used to purge the gas during venting.
-Fumigated grain must be vented for the required time before it can be legally transported.

-All other insecticides used in storage facilities e.g. pyrethroids, must comply with the importing country's legislation.
+Fumigated grain must be vented for the required time before it can be legally transported. - All other insecticides used in storage facilities e.g. pyrethroids, must comply with the importing country's legislation.
 Refer to Table 2 for specific import tolerances set for these products.